 See recipe card for amounts.

-Roll out the puff pastry and lay it flat against the parchment paper it came wrapped in or roll it out on a floured surface.
+Roll out the puff pastry and lay it flat against on a floured surface.
+Roll to 9.5" x 10.5" if necessary.

 Cut it in half lengthwise, then cut it into three even sections.
 Do this to the second sheet of puff pastry, as well.